naymspace/backpex/guides/live_resource/user-preferences.md

   map}]` when you need the caller to update the session).

 The side-effect protocol is what keeps adapters pure.
 They don't touch `Plug.Conn` — they describe what the caller should do.
-This is what lets the controller implement all-or-nothing batch writes and lets server-side code dispatch the same adapters without an HTTP request.
+This is what lets the controller compose cross-adapter batch writes and lets server-side code dispatch the same adapters without an HTTP request.

+Batch writes are **best-effort, first-error-wins**: on the first adapter error the dispatcher halts, returns `{:error, {key, reason}}`, and the controller responds `422 {ok: false, error: %{key: _, reason: _}}` without applying any session-backed side effects collected earlier in the batch.
+Adapters that persist eagerly (e.g. a DB-backed adapter that wrote via `Repo.insert!`) may have already committed earlier writes — the adapter behaviour has no rollback primitive, so callers should treat partial success as possible.

 ### In-memory test adapter